AlexsLemonade/scpca-nf/external-data-instructions.md

 If bulk libraries are processed, there will be an additional `salmon` folder that contains the output from running [`salmon`](https://salmon.readthedocs.io/en/latest/file_formats.html#fileformats) on each library processed.

-## Repeat mapping
+## Repeating the mapping step

-By default, `scpca-nf` is setup to skip the mapping steps for any libraries in which the output files from the mapping step exists (i.e. the `.rad` files from `salmon alevin` and `quant.sf` files from `salmon`).
+By default, `scpca-nf` is set up to skip the `salmon` mapping steps for any libraries in which the output files from the mapping step exist in the `internal` folder of the output directory (i.e. the `.rad` files from `salmon alevin` and `quant.sf` files from `salmon quant`).
+If the `salmon` version and transcriptome index are unchanged, this will save substantial processing time and cost, and avoids some of the sensitivity of the caching system used by `nextflow -resume`, which can sometimes result in rerunning steps unnecessarily.
+However, if there have been updates to the `scpca-nf` workflow that include changes to the salmon version or transcriptome index (or if you change those on your own), you may want to repeat the mapping process.

-If you would like to repeat mapping, regardless of if the files exist, you can do so by using the `--repeat_mapping` flag at the command line:
+To force repeating the mapping process, use the `--repeat_mapping` flag at the command line:

 ```sh
 nextflow run AlexsLemonade/scpca-nf \
   -r v0.2.4 \